amanigaultw/toa/README.md

 ## Example

-This is a basic example which shows you how to perform transcript origin analysis using a sample gene expression data set (Chang) and a sample reference data set (epith_mesen_ref).
+This is a basic example which shows you how to perform transcript origin analysis using a sample gene expression dataset (Chang) and a sample reference dataset (epith_mesen_ref).

 ``` r
 library(toa)